slsa-framework/slsa/docs/spec/v1.0/verifying_systems.md

 ![image](slsa_attack.png)

-Note: Platform abuse and attacks against builder availability are out of scope of this document.
+Note: Platform abuse (e.g. running non-build workloads) and attacks against builder availability are out of scope of this document.

 TODO: Align/cross-reference with SLSA Provenance Model.
+TODO: Redraw diagrams in the style used by the rest of the site.

 ### Types of attackers

-We consider three attacker profiles differentiated by the attacker's capabilities and privileges.
+We consider three attacker profiles differentiated by the attacker's capabilities and privileges as related to the build they wish to subvert (the "target build").

 #### Low privilege

 -   Examples
     -   Anyone on the internet
-    -   Build platform insiders without administrative access
+    -   Build servec insiders without administrative access

 -   Capabilities
-    -   Create builds on the build platform.
+    -   Create builds on the build service.
+These are the attacker's controlled builds.
-    -   Modify their builds' external parameters.
+    -   Modify one or more controlled builds' external parameters.
-    -   Modify their builds' environments and run arbitrary code inside those environments.
+    -   Modify one or more controlled builds' environments and run arbitrary code inside those environments.
-    -   Read the source repo.
+    -   Read the target build's source repo.
-    -   Fork the source repo.
-Modify their fork and build from it.
+    -   Fork the target build's source repo.
+    -   Modify a fork of the target build's source repo and build from it.
-    -   Access builder maintainers' intranet or other internal communications (e.g. email, design documents)
+    -   Access builder maintainers' intranet or other internal communications (e.g. email, design documents).

 #### Medium privilege